-It is common in New Hampshire for a dealer to fall into more than one category.
+It is common in New Hampshire for a dealer to fall into more than a single category.

 The vehicle inspection rules are lengthy.
 If inspection and repair isn't your main line of business, you will still want to have a working knowledge of primary state inspection criteria:

-- Vehicle Identification Number (VIN)
+- Vehicle Identification Number (VIN).

-- Odometer and speedometer
+- Odometer and speedometer.

-- Front end and suspension
+- Front end and suspension.

-- Wheels and tires
+- Wheels and tires.

-- Diagnostics, on-board
+- Diagnostics, on-board.

-- Glass and mirrors
+- Glass and mirrors.

-- Electrical system
+- Electrical system.

 The inspection is designed to make sure all motor vehicles are in good and safe working order for New Hampshire roadways.
-As a dealer you might come across other vehicle features, not clearly related to safety, which might cause problems at the time of inspection.
+As a dealer, you might come across other vehicle features, not clearly related to safety, which might cause problems at the time of inspection.

 In fact, the DMV can ask to see your records at any time of the year and you have to comply as long as they stop by during your regular business hours.
 The Dealer Desk also needs to be contacted when your business changes hands or goes out of business.
-The dealer license you hold is issued by the State of New Hampshire and can be revoked if you don't follow all the rules.
+The dealer license you hold is issued by the State of New Hampshire and can be revoked if you do not follow all the rules.

 Becoming a dealer takes time and can be very complicated.
-If it is your line of business you will want to learn the process and how to be compliant.
+If it is your line of business, you will want to learn the process and how to be compliant.
 Many dealers find the local or state association helpful when it comes to compliance.